Its-utsav/the-javascript-typescript/javascript/notes-of-js/01-part.md

   ```

 - string Operator :- `string1` + `string2` e.g.:- `Hello ` + `World` = `Hello World`
-- this is just a some overview of string `methods` and `properties`, for more info you can search on web , or [visit mdn](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)
+- This is just a some overview of string `methods` and `properties`, for more info you can search on web , or [visit MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)

 ```js
 let name = "Utsav";